msula2/ecohydro-eqs/README.md

 - Blaney Criddle Method
 - Pan Evaporation

-Users can plot the relationship between the dependant variable and any other variable of their choosing which is involved in the equation.
-The application also informs users of the definitions of the variables involved and their recomended ranges.
+Users can plot the relationship between the dependent variable and any other variable of their choosing which is involved in the equation.
+The application also informs users of the definitions of the variables involved and their recommended ranges.